 The 2013 rosé is made from juice that is bled/pressed off from the Syrah grapes that are in part used to make their red wine – this is a rosé of Syrah with small amounts of Petite Sirah and Grenache.
 It is dark salmon in the glass and shows fresh aromas of strawberry and raspberry on the bouquet.
 This is not a light rosé – it has good flavor and a pleasant finish that lingers surprisingly long for this style of wine.

-The 2012 Red Wine is a field blend of their three backyard vineyard varietals and additional Petite Sirah from the historical Pocai Vineyard – also in Calistoga.
-Each varietal contributes something unique to this wine – the Petite Sirah for the color and structure, density from the Syrah and the brightness and acidity from the Grenache.
+The 2012 Red Wine is a field blend of their three backyard vineyard varieties and additional Petite Sirah from the historical Pocai Vineyard – also in Calistoga.
+Each variety contributes something unique to this wine – the Petite Sirah for the color and structure, density from the Syrah and the brightness and acidity from the Grenache.

 The bouquet is all about the fruit, appealing aromas – showing more dark fruit than red along with just a hint of white pepper.
 The bouquet continues to evolve after it continues to breathe – showing nuances of brown chocolate and a briar component – blackberry.
 It is a balanced wine easy to drink by itself or with food.
 Good acidity.
 Early showing tannins start on the front of the palate, are well integrated and linger softly on the finish.